 Retention ultimately comes down to the customer experience from the moment they start browsing on your site through the customer happily receiving the item at their doorstep.
 This is a step and solution that is often overlooked in the eCommerce world.
 However, making a concerted effort to evaluate the customer experience improves customer retention by over 50% (see infographic below).
 Here’s the list for how to keep your customers happy and buying from your eCommerce store over and over again:

 - Customer Service: There are few things that can damage a relationship with a customer more than a negative customer service experience.
 Making sure that you have a method for communicating with your customers is imperative to keeping the customer happy.
 Whether this means having a dedicated customer service team that constantly evaluates ways to make the customer experience better or utilizing tech-savvy tools like Zendesk live chat, there needs to be a system in place that makes sure customer’s feedback is heard and responded to as quickly as possible.

 - Website Experience: A website is more than a functional tool, it’s an experience for the customer.
 Optimizing your site so that it offers both functionality and visual appeal will lead to a positive customer experience and create a sense of brand loyalty.

 - Loyalty Programs: Rewarding customers for being loyal is a great way to create customer retention.
 Rewards could be discounts on their next purchase or a loyalty points system that can be used for special perks, such a dollar amount off of their purchase.
 The Sweet Tooth is a customer loyalty program extension that can be built directly into your site.

 - Reliable Shipping: The downside of shopping online is having to wait to receive your item.
 This negative is enhanced when shipping and delivery issues go awry.
-Make sure this doesn’t turn into a deal breaker for your customers by using a reliable shipping platform like ShipHawk that ensures your customers’ items make it to their doorstep.
+Make sure this doesn’t turn into a deal breaker for your customers by using a reliable transportation management system like ShipHawk that ensures your customers’ items make it to their doorstep.